CodeinDNA-Base/Front-End/front-end-base/src/User Dashboard/Redux/Readme.txt

 viewOrderSlice
 --------------------------------------------------------------------------------------------------------
 balanceInfoSlice: Used in settings/balanaceSettings
-                Must return an array where first index of array must hold total balance and other should be objects each object representing purchased service for purchase history holding balanceInformation of user
+                Must return a value from database containing users current balance Must return an array of objects each object representing purchased service for purchase history holding balanceInformation of user

     [
-        balance:{
-            availableBalance: 451,

-        }
         {
             orderId:
             purchaseTitle: MERN website for business